 Let grade 3 and grade 4 children not use another negative when a sentence already has words like no longer and nothing.
 In this printable worksheet, children color each image that is devoid of a double negative.

 Students can sometimes be tempted to use an extra negative word when it's not supposed to be there at all.
 This PDF gives them practice with choosing the right word and avoiding double negation.

 This simple yet exciting exercise prepares 3rd grade and 4th grade children to be able to adeptly convert positive sentences into negative ones, and it becomes easy as a pie for them to deal with double negatives.

 Give the self-motivated champs a little practice with identifying which of the two sentences is correct and which one is not.
 Remind them that if there is a double negative, it's wrong.

 A good way to learn and perfect double negatives is to correct a bunch of sentences with wrongly used double negatives in them.
-Here students correctly rewrite the sentence while retaining the adverbs.
+Here 5th grade students correctly rewrite the sentence while retaining the adverbs.

 Keeping a close eye on sentences is the key to steer clear of double negative problems.
 This printable worksheet greatly eases the process, with students correctly rewriting each double negative sentence.

 There are two ways to correct a double negative sentence.
 You can either use a negative verb with any, or a positive verb with no. This PDF worksheet for grade 5 provides enough practice in correcting double negatives.

 Sitting with their peers, children will enjoy completing sentences with the correct words, avoiding double negatives in the process.
 This PDF cements their learning, so children know double negatives in and out.